jshea18/GLE_Probe_ALPBath/README.md

 # Passive colloid in an active bath

 This module supplies all the code necessary to simulate a passive colloid in an active bath.
+Test.

 # Structure of this module